bsalimi/dcs100-fa21/HWs/HW2/hw2.md

 3. (10 points) Write a query that returns the name and the percentage of canceled flight out of San Diego for all the airlines that more than 1% of their flight out of San Diego cancelled.
    Order the results by the percentage of canceled flights in ascending order.
    Name the output columns `name` and `percent`, in that order.
-   [Output relation cardinality: 6 rows]
+   [Output relation cardinality: 5 rows]
 4. (10 points) Find the names of all airlines that ever flew more than 5000 flights in one month from california Return the names of the airlines and the number of flights.
-Do not return any duplicates Name the output columns `name` and `flightcount` [Output relation cardinality: 12 rows]
+Do not return any duplicates Name the output columns `name` and `flightcount` [Output relation cardinality: 6 rows]